brevzin/cpp_proposals/2758_compile_time_messages/compile-time-messages.md

 # Revision History

+For R5: wording.
+Re-targeting towards LWG.

-For R4: wording.
+For [@P2758R4]: wording.
 Re-targeting towards CWG and LEWG.
 Introduced concept of constexpr-erroneous both for proper wording and to handle an escalating issue.

 For [@P2758R3]: Clean-up the paper to account for other papers ([@P2741R3] and [@P2738R1]) being adopted.
 More discussion of tags, which are added to every API.
 Expanding wording.